timscott/flipit/README.markdown

 To flip the feature back on, simply delete the app setting, or change the value to `true`.

-One last thing.
+### IoC

 When you create PlaceWhereMyFeatureIsImplemented, you must supply the flipper, which in turn needs a settings provider.
-We normally use an IoC container to do this.
+We like to use an IoC container for this.
 For example with StructureMap.

 	container.For<IFeatureSettingsProvider>.Use<AppSettingsFeatureSettingsProvider>();

 ## More Complex Scenareo

-I want to roll out a feature region by region.
+Scenareo: roll out a feature region by region.
+The feature is to send notifications to delivery locations when the order becomes In Route status.

 	public class SendInRouteNotificationsFeature : IFeature
 	{